barbeque/n88-basic-reference/index.md

  * 2: Clear graphics screen
  * 3: Clear both text and graphics screens

+## CSRLIN
+*Usage*: `CSRLIN`
+Return the screen row number that the cursor is on.

+In 25-line mode, this will be 0-24.
+In 20-line mode, this will be 0-19.

+0 is the topmost row of the screen.

 ## DELETE
 *Usage*: `DELETE [line number]`
 Delete a line number from the current BASIC program.